Hello, blog! It’s me… distracted and dizzy.

 It’s been a while, hasn’t it?!
 I could blame the ususal suspects but the truth is I lack the focus and fortitude to sit still long enough to put together some coherent thoughts on life’s experiences.
 Oh, I’ve been busy alright… been there, done that a few times actually but then that pesky squirrel runs by and I’m off doing something else.

 So as I mentioned, I’m here in New York (second time this year and will be back again next week).
 Work is a funny thing sometimes.
 You can go a year or longer and not set foot in a New York/Chicago/LA kind of place, then all of a sudden, you are in spending more days in said city than you ever imagined (or sometimes wanted).
 But I never complain about coming to New York.
 To sound cliche, there is a special kind of energy that lives in this place.
 And I like it.
 There are even times I imagine living here but then I think the crowds and noise would wear me out.
-So I will be content to visit here take in the sights and sounds before they give me a headache and I’m ready to head back to the relatively calm and quiet of the beautiful Pacific Northwest.
+How do I know this?
+Because history tells me so.
+I usually make it three, four days tops before I want surgical intervention for the constant buzz.
+Therefore I will be content to visit here take in the sights and sounds before they give me a headache and I’m ready to head back to the relatively calm and quiet of the beautiful Pacific Northwest.

 Self talk: Stop looking at Twitter.
 Forget about the racket next door!
 You’ve seen this episode of Modern Family several times.
 Finish this blog.
 Tonight.
 I should be ironing.
 I can do this in one sitting.
 Okay, where was I again?

 I broke a cardinal rule of traveling and left my headset on the plane.
 Sigh.
-The gentleman next to me distracted me as I was gathering up my belongings.
-And I never ever use the seatback pocket for anything since I watched some news program that showed just how gross the stuff in that pocket was (think of all the people who don’t wash their hands after using the lavatory).
-But I did use the little slot that’s located next to the seat and that’s where I left it.
-This would be the second time I left it behind on the plane upon landing at Newark.
-Unfortunately for me, this meant a trip to the Grand Central Apple Store to buy another set.
+The gentleman next to me distracted me with questions about Newark and connections as I was gathering up my belongings.
+I am smart enough to never use the seatback pocket for anything since I watched some news program that showed just how gross the stuff in that pocket was (think of all the people who don’t wash their hands after using the lavatory).
+However, I did utilize the little slot that’s located next to the seat annnnd that’s where I left it.
+This would be the second time I left headphones behind on the plane upon landing at Newark.
+Unfortunately for me, this meant another trip to the Grand Central Apple Store to buy another set.